thatcort/rdflib-ts/README.md

 ## Testing
 ---

-To run all tests, run `npm test` command.
-Different tests can be run separately with `npm run test:unit`, `npm run test:integration` and `npm run test:e2e` commands.
+To run all tests, run `yarn test` command.

 License
 ----